permutest.Rd

 One can also set exact="i"

-in which case the function just returns the number of iterations required for an exact permutation test.
+in which case the function simply returns the number of iterations required for an exact permutation test.

 When using random permutations, the function ensures that the very first permutation will always correspond to the original data.
 This avoids p-values equal to 0.